• Call: (888) 472-4262

 PEOPLE

-As important as strong leadership is, so is the role of the employees who carry out the daily duties and front-line eorts.
+As important as strong leadership is, so is the role of the employees who carry out the daily duties and front-line efforts.
 Motivated, enthusiastic and inquisitive employees who recognize and value good leadership are necessary components of a sound safety culture.
 One of my mentors is fond of saying, “People don’t do what you say; they do what you do.”
 Having the right people in place will result in a culture that inspires as it is inspired.

 ACTION